nathanielburman/dumbo-disney-back-to-the-future/README.md

 # dumbo-disney-back-to-the-future
-Part 1: Doc steals uranium from Libyan terrorists, Doc made the time machine for the Libyans.
-They own the time machine.
+Part 1: Doc is an old white woman, and steals uranium from Libyan terrorists, Doc made the time machine for the Libyans.
+Lybians own the time machine, time to pay up Doc.
 Libya connects to the 50s.
-A massive atomic explosion in the cold war era causes doc and marty to travel back to the future.
+A massive atomic explosion in the cold war era causes female doc and female white marty to travel back to the future.

-Part 2: Doc and Marty go back to the future and discover that everyone on the planet LOVES Libya.
+Part 2: Female Doc and Female Marty go back to the future and discover that everyone on the planet LOVES Libya.
 Libya is the world power.

 Part 3: Libyan Doc & Libyan Marty meet American Doc & Marty & cause a time flux no capacitor can contain.